Go to Main Menu Fitness - main menu Bodyworks menu Test Yourself menu Workouts menu Aerobic Strength Stretching menu Techniques

-warm-up exercise advice cartoon A warm-up helps your body prepare itself for exercise both mentally and physically, and reduces the chance of injury.
-Use this time to help prepare your mind for the exercise that will follow.
+Did you know that warming up helps your body prepare itself for exercise both mentally and physically, and reduces the chance of injury.
+Warm ups concentrate on the muscles and allow them to stretch and actually 'warm up'.
+Use this warming up time to help prepare yourself for the exercises to follow.

-The aim is to increase circulation around the body, in a gradual manner, as not to put any pressure onto the body.
+The aim of warming up is to increase circulation around the body, in a gradual manner, as not to put any pressure onto the body.
 During the warm-up any injury or illness you have can often be recognized, and further injury prevented.

 Extra clothing can be worn, to help increase the body temperature, which in turn will make your muscles more pliable, and ready to be stretched.